ogundiyantobiloba/opennms-tutorials-1/session5/README.md

 curl -u admin http://localhost:8980/opennms/rest/measurements/node%5B6%5D.nodeSnmp%5B%5D/CpuRawUser?start=-7200000&maxrows=30&aggregation=AVERAGE
 ```

+REST API call examples can be used from `rest-examples` directory using the REST API tool [Bruno](https://www.usebruno.com).

 ## Exercise 5.2: Collecting from an SNMP Table

 ### Step 1: Create a resource type for entries in the table